 It was Abraham Maslow too, who eloquently described the hierarchy of needs that have to be met before we can attain self-actualization.
-Level one is our most basic needs are physical (air, food, water and shelter).
-Once we are secure, we can move on to level two that is safety (physical and psychological safety, economic security, predictability and a sense of control).
-Level three is the need for love and belonging (friendship, to love others and be loved by others to trust and romantic love including sexual intimacy).
-Level four is Esteem, both self-esteem and esteem from others, (self-respect and a sense of mastery).
-Level five is the highest level attainable: self-actualization (composed of autonomy, spontaneity, self-expression, meaning, purpose and developing our signature strengths).
+Level one is our most basic needs are physical (air, food, water, and shelter).
+Once we are secure, we can move on to level two that is safety (physical and psychological safety, economic security, predictability, and a sense of control).
+Level three is the need for love and belonging (friendship, to love others, and be loved by others to trust and romantic love including sexual intimacy).
+Level four is Esteem, both self-esteem, and esteem from others, (self-respect and a sense of mastery).
+Level five is the highest level attainable: self-actualization (composed of autonomy, spontaneity, self-expression, meaning, purpose, and developing our signature strengths).

 Eli Finkle, in his informative book.
-All or Nothing Marriage, likens Maslow’s hierarchy of needs to climbing a mountain.
+All or Nothing Marriage, like Maslow’s hierarchy of needs to climbing a mountain.
 Any mountain climber who has a goal of climbing a peak that is a formidable challenge knows that they must train for the event.
-They consistently climb lesser mountains to stay in shape, have good equipment and even receive advice from climbers that have reached the summit before them.
+They consistently climb lesser mountains to stay in shape, have good equipment, and even receive advice from climbers that have reached the summit before them.
 Those with experience give them useful data about what to anticipate so that they can be prepared to meet the many challenges that lie before them.

-One way to train to be eligible for attaining the summit of personal growth work, is to learn to ask the right questions.
+One way to train to be eligible for attaining the summit of personal growth work is to learn to ask the right questions.
 As we delve deeply until we are satisfied that we are coming up with answers to profound questions, we strengthen ourselves and become hearty, ready to summit.

-*Are there significant parts of myself that have atrophied due to my neglect that need to be revived and reclaimed?
+- Are there significant parts of myself that have atrophied due to my neglect that need to be revived and reclaimed?

-*Is there a person that I visioned in my teens or early twenties, that I gave up on, still awaiting release?
+- Is there a person that I visioned in my teens or early twenties, that I gave up on, still awaiting release?

-*Have I deemed myself unworthy of living a life of true authenticity?
+- Have I deemed myself unworthy of living a life of true authenticity?

-*Am I living a lie or am I living my authentic life?
+- Am I living a lie or am I living my authentic life?

-*Have I faced my mistakes and learned from them so I can make wiser choices in the future?
+- Have I faced my mistakes and learned from them so I can make wiser choices in the future?

-*Is there something of crucial importance that I have placed in the denial zone because it would upset my orderly life?
+- Is there something of crucial importance that I have placed in the denial zone because it would upset my orderly life?

-*Am I living a script someone else wrote for me rather than writing my own script for my life?
+- Am I living a script someone else wrote for me rather than writing my own script for my life?

-*What are my unique gifts to give my community?
+- What are my unique gifts to give my community?

-*Am I fully giving my gifts?
+- Am I fully giving my gifts?

-*Is there a path beckoning to me from which I have turned away?
+- Is there a path beckoning to me from which I have turned away?

 When a couple takes on the challenge of doing personal growth work together, they have a chance to identify the ways in which we may be settling for less than is actually available.
 We all have the opportunity to put a correction before it’s too late.
 When we are blessed to have a co-creative partner, our commitment to support each other’s growth will take us into the higher reaches of what is possible.
-Together, we can make changes so that we are living a life of development, authenticity and well-being.
+Together, we can make changes so that we are living a life of development, authenticity, and well-being.
 Discovering and developing our previously underutilized potential brings fresh life not only to us as a couple, but also touches all those we interface with.
 It is work and it is worth it!
 Why don’t you find out for yourself?